Suzanne Vega + John Smith

 Friday 11 February 2022 | BIRMINGHAM Town Hall

-Suzanne Vega will celebrate the April release of An Evening of New York Songs and Stories (Cooking Vinyl) with a run of European dates including this special performance at EartH, Hackney in London, by arrangement with Solo.
+Suzanne Vega will celebrate the release of An Evening of New York Songs and Stories (Cooking Vinyl) with a run of European and UK dates in a tour co-produced by Serious and Kilimanjaro.

-In anticipation of the May dates, Vega exclaimed, "I am excited to share these songs about my hometown, the city I love, joined by the band with which I recorded An Evening of New York Songs and Stories."
+In anticipation of this tour, Vega exclaimed, "I am excited to share these songs about my hometown, the city I love, joined by the band with which I recorded An Evening of New York Songs and Stories."

 On An Evening of New York Songs and Stories, Vega revisits some of her most New York-centric repertoire in a stunning live recording on which she is backed by longtime guitarist, Gerry Leonard, bassist Jeff Allen and keyboardist Jamie Edwards.
 Recorded at New York City’s famed Café Carlyle in early 2019, the album includes both familiar songs like 'Luka' and 'Tom’s Diner' and deep cuts from her catalogue like 'Frank and Ava' and 'Ludlow Street'.
 The mix of repertoire also features 'New York Is My Destination' from Lover, Beloved: Songs from an Evening with Carson McCullers, Vega’s one woman play about the Southern gothic novelist Carson McCullers, and a cover of her late friend Lou Reed’s 'Walk on the Wild Side'.